 Tampons can leak, they come in many different absorbencies, so pick the one that works for you.
 I recommend buying a few brands to see what works best for you.

 You should not use two tampons at once.
-I would recommend wearing a tampon, and possibly some period panties if you have a problem leaking.
+I would recommend wearing a tampon, and possibly some period panties for extra protection if you have a problem leaking.

 Also, change your tampon frequently if you leak.